Rajeshchanti/E-commerce_project/README.md

 Deploy your code on a Docker Container using Jenkins on AWS

 # Agenda :
+* Build Docker images and pushing it to Docker Hub.
   * Launch EC2 Instance (Jenkins server).
   * Launch EC2 Instance for Node (Docker-Host).
   * Install Docker in Node.
   * setup jenkins in Jenkins server and create a Node.
   * write a Jenkins file to build and pushing Images to     DockerHub.

 ## Lauch EC2 Instance
 * Log in to Amazon management Console , open EC2 Dashboard and Launch a Instance by giving the required details as shown below: